stmighty/university/y3_semseter1/database/SQL_exercise_postgreSQL/README.md

 5. in the slide folder, slide6 has detail of using postgreSQL (technical part)

-6. 4.17 is not in aj exercise
+6. 4.17 is not in aj exercise (extra with intermediate table, it is necessary you need to able to do this)